Written by: Greg Ellifritz

 They enter a scenario where the bad guy has the drop on them.
 The bad guy’s gun is out and ready to go.
 The student, having recently decided “No More,” attempts to draw his or her gun and shoot the attacker.
 Guess who wins?
-No one out draws a trigger press.
+It’s not the good guy.

 Making the decision to resist is only part of the equation.
 Knowing WHEN to implement your resistance strategy takes a little more work.
 Unless you are Rob Leatham, you probably won’t outdraw a trigger press.
 Attempting to draw your gun and shoot while the bad guy has his gun out and aiming at you is suicidal.